-Using vessel monitoring system (VMS) and logbook data, ICES estimates that mobile bottom trawls used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 59 075 km2 of the ecoregion in 2018.
-This corresponds to ca. 14.8% of the ecoregion's spatial extent (Figure 11).
+Using vessel monitoring system (VMS) and logbook data, ICES estimates that mobile bottom trawls used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 73 300 km2 of the ecoregion in 2018-2021.
+This corresponds to ca. 18% of the ecoregion's spatial extent (Figure 11).

-Figure 11 Average annual surface (left) and subsurface (right) disturbance by mobile bottom-contacting fishing gear (bottom otter trawls, bottom seines, beam trawls) in the Baltic Sea during 2015-2018, expressed as average swept area ratios (SAR).
+Figure 11 Average annual surface (left) and subsurface (right) disturbance by mobile bottom-contacting fishing gear (bottom otter trawls, bottom seines, beam trawls) in the Baltic Sea during 2018-2021 (with available data), expressed as average swept area ratios (SAR).